 Conclusion – 384 words

 We provided an updated, innovative, and flexible LTC typology.
 Updated, since we used the latest available data from the OECD database as well as a unique institutional dataset, which we developed ourselves and which has been checked by country policy experts.
 Innovative, because most typologies rely heavily on quantitative indicators, especially when a larger country sample is included (Colombo, 2012; Damiani et al., 2011; Halásková et al., 2017).
 Only in cases of smaller country samples, which use more often qualitative comparisons, institutional indicators are considered.
 A larger country sample as well as a mix of quantitative and institutional indicators has only been adopted by Kraus et al. (2010).
-Flexible, due to the fact that we defined nine clusters on methodological grounds but go further in interpretation condensed them to four clusters based on less strict methodological as well as content-related considerations.
-In the last century marketization, commodification and corporatization of care changed LTC systems all over the world (Farris and Marchetti, 2017), which makes a new and updated LTC typology necessary.
+Flexible, due to the fact that we defined nine clusters on methodological grounds but go further in interpretation by condensing them to four clusters based on less strict methodological as well as content-related considerations.
+In the last century marketization, commodification, and corporatization of care changed LTC systems all over the world (Farris and Marchetti, 2017), which makes a new and updated LTC typology necessary.

 Still, typologies always imply generalizations.
 For example, in many countries LTC service provision and access have a high regional fragmentation (Spasova et al., 2018), which cannot be displayed on a broad basis in an internationally comparative typology.
 Furthermore, LTC systems have not that clear boundaries as other welfare state systems such as healthcare, unemployment, or pensions systems do.
 LTC can be provided via a separate LTC system or it can be partially integrated in healthcare, social assistance, or pension systems, where different access and provision rules apply (Nies et al., 2013).
 Finally, LTC is in many countries still a new issue in the welfare state, because the provision was traditionally devolved to families and now increasingly to migrant care workers (Colombo et al., 2011; Da Roit and Le Bihan, 2010).
 Unfortunately, indicators on informal care are not available and by nature not reliable.
 The only approximation, we have included, are cash benefits (especially unbound) which are an institutional measure to increase informal family and migrant care (Da Roit and Le Bihan, 2010; Da Roit and Weicht, 2013).